 Last week I spent two challenging, inspiring and exhausting days with a research team exploring academic identities.
 Here is a bit about our three projects which will presented at the 6th International Academic Identities Conference at the University of Hiroshima in September.
-(The theme is The Peaceful University: Aspirations for academic futures—compassion, generosity, imagination, and creation.
-Abstracts are due soon!)
+(The theme is The Peaceful University: Aspirations for academic futures—compassion, generosity, imagination, and creation!)

 In the photo above (without a selfie, it wouldn’t be a legitimate academic gathering) we are, left to right in a zigzag, Tai Peseta, Machi Sato, Cally Guerin, Catherine Manathunga, Fran Kelly, Barbara Grant, Jamie Burford, Jeanette Fyffe, Fiona Salisbury and me, Agnes Bosanquet.
 Not pictured is Jan Smith, who joined us from the UK via Zoom when the time difference permitted.